techyourchance/android_mvc_tutorial/README.md

 # Detailed walkthrough

 I wrote a series of posts about this particular implementation of MVC for Android in a [blog](http://www.techyourchance.com/model-view-controller-mvc-and-model-view-presenter-mvp-architectural-patterns-in-android-part-1/).

-# Fine print

-As a matter of fact, the architecture proposed is that of MVP rather than a pure MVC.

-I decided to call it MVC template because I assume that a person looking for Android MVC is looking for a suitable architectural pattern for Android application rather than MVC specifically.
-Moreover, there is a widespread tendendency to ignore the distinction between MVC and MVP and just call them both MVC.

-I apologize for misguiding you if you're seeking for a pure MVC template.

-# Third party libraries

-GreenRobot's [EventBus library](https://github.com/greenrobot/EventBus) is used as a messaging framework between MVC components.

 # License